xuyu0010/awesome-video-domain-adaptation/README.md

 - [Useful Tools and Other Resources](#useful-tools-and-other-resources)

 # Explanatory Notes
-This repository categorizes video domain adaptation papers according to the domain adaptation scenarios (i.e., closed-set, partial-set, source-free etc.).
+This repository categorizes video domain adaptation papers according to the domain adaptation scenarios (i.e., closed-set, partial-set, source-free etc.), sorted by date of publish/public appearance.
 These include both semi-supervised, weakly-supervised and unsupervised DA.
 By default, VDA research focus on action recognition.
 For other tasks, related papers will be categorized into the relevant sub-categories.

 <sup><sub>This repository is inspired by the [ADA](https://github.com/zhaoxin94/awesome-domain-adaptation) repository, a repository with awesome domain adaptation papers.
 For more research on domain adaptation (with images/point cloud etc.) you may check out that repository.</sub></sup>